mickmed/fb-react-demo/README.md

 ### React Router
 - Allows for different components to be rendered depending on what route is hit.

+### Mapping, Filtering, etc
+- Rendering items on page
+- Dealing with relational data (we'll look at a filter menu)

 ### Lifting State
 - A method to update state from a lower component to a higher component